DASISH/TERESAH/documentation/user_manual/readme.md

 :   Logging in to a web page (or other net service) using a third party, such as Google or Facebook

 JSON
-:   *JavaScript Object Notation*
+:   *JavaScript Object Notation* - a standardized file format for storage and exchange of data.
+Intentionally simpler than XML.

 JSONLD
-:   *JSON for Linking Data*
+:   *JSON for Linking Data* - a standard using JSON for transporting Linked Data.

 RDF
 :   *Resource Description Framework*

 TERESAH
-:   *Tools E-Registry for E-Social science, Arts and Humanities*
+:   *Tools E-Registry for E-Social science, Arts and Humanities* - in case you missed what the acronym itself means.

 TURTLE
 :   *Terse RDF Triple Language* a language/format designed for describing RDF triples.
 See [Wikipedia article here](https://en.wikipedia.org/wiki/Turtle_%28syntax%29)